un33k/django-menuware/README.md

     ]
    ```

-Then in your template, load the templatetags for building your menu.
+Then in your template, load the template tag to generate your menu.

    ```html
     <!-- base.html -->